oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step2.md

 We can see that it is running at `http://localhost:3000/dev/api/hello`.

-Try getting a response by running the following cURL command in the second terminal window:
+Try getting a response by running the following cURL command in a second terminal window:

 `curl http://localhost:3000/dev/api/hello`{{execute T2}}